Master Your Exam: 8 CCNA Exam Questions Types for 2025

 • Enable Protective Features:

-1. Identify the root bridge.
+1. Find the root bridge first.

 7. IPv6 Addressing and Configuration Questions